 There are two things that you’re going to need to have to understand in order to market your business:

-- Who your perfect patient is. – The most important decision in any business’s life is in deciding who is the perfect patient because that affects the second most important thing.
+- Who your perfect patient is. – The most important decision in any business’s life is in deciding who is the perfect potential patient because that affects the second most important thing.

 - The customer lifetime value.